What Is Victorian Mourning Jewellery?

 Mourning jewellery was popular for years before the Victorian era – the Georgians loved macabre mourning jewellery that had images of skeletons and Death.
 Today though, Victorian mourning jewellery seems morbid.

 Victorian mourning jewellery was especially focused on memorialising the individual.
 Often, jewellery would be inscribed with the name, birth and death date of the loved one.

 What did Victorian mourning jewellery look like?

-Ornate styles, like this Victorian brooch pendant set with diamonds, were also popular.
+Ornate styles, like this Art Deco sapphire and diamond platinum pendant, were also popular.